mat-shur/audio-prioritizer/README.md

 - to restore the interface, left-click on the icon in the system tray
 - to close the script, right-click on the icon in the system tray and select "quit"
+- processes that are not present in the system process list for more than 5 minutes and do not have assigned priorities are automatically removed from the list

 `if multiple priority programs are selected, the more prioritized one will always mute the less prioritized ones`